Ahlfors-regular conformal dimension and energies of graph maps: Combinatorial modulus

 \end{proposition}

-\begin{proof} Up to reparameterization, there is a unique taut representative in~$[c]$; we assume that $c = \sum_i w_i \gamma_i$ is this representative.
+\begin{proof} Up to reparameterization, there is a unique reduced representative in~$[\gamma]$; we assume that $\gamma = \sum_i w_i \gamma_i$ is this representative.
 We will then use Lemma~\ref{lemma:openedges} to work with the partial covering $\cE^\circ$ rather than $\cE$.